 In January 2014 a number of Statutory Instruments gave effect to the recommendations in the review of the Joint Labour Committee (JLC) system reducing the overall number of JLCs and amending the scope of other JLCs.
 The JLCs for Dublin hotels and law clerks have been abolished.
 The establishment orders for contract cleaning, hairdressing, security and hotels outside Dublin and Cork have been amended.
 It is not intended to change the scope of the JLCs for catering and retail, grocery and allied trades.
 The JLCs have not yet agreed Employment Regulation Orders.

 Agreements on pay and conditions are known as Employment Regulation Orders (EROs) or Registered Employment Agreements (REAs).
 EROs were made by Joint Labour Committees (JLCs) and REAs were Collective Agreements made between trade unions and employers which were registered with the Labour Courts.
 Following a decision of the Supreme Court, all Registered Employment Agreements ceased to have statutory effect from 9 May 2013.
-The Industrial Relations (Amendment) Bill 2015 provides for a system of registered employment agreements and sectoral employment orders.
+The Industrial Relations (Amendment) Act 2015 provides for a system of registered employment agreements and sectoral employment orders.

 There were REAs for the following sectors: Drapery,